You Can Change Your Brain!

 There are many sources of stress and trauma including: emotional, psychological, physical, chemical, and bacterial that have an impact on optimal brain function.
 This can overload the brain and put in a a chronic state of hyper arousal or dissociation resulting in many health problems, attention/learning disabilities, and physical/ emotional symptoms.
 This state keeps us stuck in old patterns keeping us from making change.

 In recent years, there has been much written about the brain and how we have the ability to "rewire" it through something called self-directed neuroplasticity.
-This means that we can actually change our brains through mind/body practices such as mindfulness, meditation, and movement.
-This combined with manual therapy including craniosacral therapy can help promote plasticity and affect overall brain function.
+This means that we can actually change our brains through mind/body practices, brain exercises, and craniosacral therapy.
+This helps promote plasticity and affect overall brain function.
 In Dr. Norman Doidge's new book, "The Brain's Way of Healing" , he describes how the mind and body can become partners in healing the brain.
 He gives examples of how body based approaches can help rewire the brain.

 The information provided on this site is for educational purposes only, and is not intended as diagnosis, treatment or prescription for any disease or illness.
 The decision to use, or not to use, any of this information is the sole responsibility of the reader.
 Always consult with a licensed health care practitioner when dealing with a disease, illness, or health condition.